tbreuss/html-boilerplate/README.md

 ## Installation

-Simply clone this repo and use it as a starter for whatever you're woring on.
+Simply clone this repo and use it as a starter for whatever you're working on.